TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-dashboard/data-storage-configuration.md

 where *LAYER* can be *ANALYTICS*, *LOGS* or *UPTIME*.

-For example to configure Tyk Dashboard to read logs from a mongo database the following environment variables are required:
+For example to configure Tyk Dashboard to read logs from a mongo database, the following environment variables are required:

 ```console
 TYK_DB_STORAGE_LOGS_TYPE=mongo